yracine/device-type.myautomatic/README.md

 a) At the Automatic Developer portal, copy the OAuth Redirect URL field entered in step 5f)

-The field should be similar to:
+The field's value should be similar to:

 <i>https://graph.api.smartthings.com/api/token/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/smartapps/installations/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/swapToken</i>

 b) Paste the redirect URL to the Automatic Developer portal under Webhook URL field

-c) Substitute "swapToken" by "procEvent" in the field
+c) Substitute "swapToken" by "procEvent" in the field (at the end)

-The field value should then look like:
+The field value should now look like:

 <i>https://graph.api.smartthings.com/api/token/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/smartapps/installations/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/procEvent</i>